cms-health-project/health-check-rfc/README.md

 ## Format

 The interface is based on HTTP communication with responses in JSON format.
+However, the standard for the response does not require the request to be HTTP-based.
+It can also be a CLI command or similar.
 The format is based on the IETF draft "Health Check Response Format for HTTP APIs" (https://datatracker.ietf.org/doc/html/draft-inadarei-api-health-check-06).
-Please see the following example and explanation:
+Please see the following example and explanation for the response:

 ```json
 {